bhatRV/CoronaVirus-Spread-Simulation/README.md

-#### ASSUMPTIONS and SCOPE for ENHANCEMENT
+#### ASSUMPTIONS AND SCOPE FOR ENHANCEMENT

 1. Extensive test cases to cover more scenarios can be added
-1. Validations can be enhanced to include more on the inputs.
+1. Validations can be enhanced on the inputs.
 Basic validations are provided for now.
 1. User Interface can be provided
-1. Assumption:Grid's are generated based on the given input, if X is the input the grid will be a matrix of X by X
+1. Assumption: Grid's are generated based on the given dimention (1st line in the file), if X is the input the grid/matrix will be a SQUARE MATRIX of X by X
-1. Assumption: Starting point for the gris is the top Left corner.
+1. Assumption: Starting point for the grid/matrix is the top Left corner.
-3. Assumption: Input will be provided using a file and the order for the input values will be followed.
-No Validations are provided
+1. Assumption: Input will be provided using a file and the order for the input values will be followed.

 #### Scenarios covered
 1. Zombie can start from any location in the grid
-2. Grid's are generated based on the given input, if X is the input the grid will be a matrix of X by X
+2. Zombie starts moving , and if it finds a creature in its path the creature will be convereted to a new Zombie(Infected)
 3. Input is based will be from a file and all the

 #### PRE configured InputFile

 /input/InputFile.txt

-#### Input File Format
+## Input File Format
 ```diff

 + Line 1: Grid Dimension.